Astros vs. Mets Player Props Betting Odds

 Alonso Stats

-- Alonso has four doubles, a triple, 22 home runs, 27 walks and 49 RBI (53 total hits).
-He has stolen two bases.
+- Alonso has recorded 54 hits with five doubles, a triple, 22 home runs and 28 walks.
+He has driven in 49 runs with two stolen bases.

 Alonso Recent Games